 IDL4 defines many standardized annotations and XTypes uses some of them.
-The Annotations recognized by XTypes are in Table 21 in XTypes 1.3.
+The Annotations recognized by XTypes are in Table 21 in DDS XTypes v1.3 7.3.1.2.2 Using Built-in Annotations.
 Of those listed in that table, the following are not supported in OpenDDS.
 They are listed in groups defined by the rows of that table.
-Some annotations in that table, and not listed here, can only be used with new capabilities of the Type System (Type System).
+Some annotations in that table, and not listed here, can only be used with new capabilities of the Type System.

-- Struct members
+- · Struct members

 - @optional

 - @must_understand

 - @non_serialized

 - Struct or union members

 - @external

 - Enums

 - @bit_bound

 - @default_literal

 - @value

 - @verbatim

 - @data_representation

-- See Standard @data_representation for details.
+- See Standard @data representation for details.

-1.16.9 Differences from the specification
+2.21.9 Differences from the specification

-- · Inconsistent topic status isn't set for reader/reader or writer/writer in non-XTypes use cases - Define the encoding and extensibility used by Type Lookup Service (Member Link) - Enums must have the same "bit bound" to be assignable (Member Link) - Default data representation is XCDR2 (Member Link) - Type Lookup Service when using DDS Security (Member Link) - Anonymous types in Strongly Connected Components (Member Link) - Meaning of ignore_member_names in TypeConsistencyEnforcement (Member Link)
+- Inconsistent topic status isn't set for reader/reader or writer/writer in non-XTypes use cases - Define the encoding and extensibility used by Type Lookup Service (Member Link) - Enums must have the same "bit bound" to be assignable (Member Link) - Default data representation is XCDR2 (Member Link) - Type Lookup Service when using DDS Security (Member Link) - Anonymous types in Strongly Connected Components (Member Link) - Meaning of ignore_member_names in TypeConsistencyEnforcement (Member Link)